Hampton Roads Valuations has answers to "Frequently Asked Questions"

 Define the term "Appraisal"

 But the most significant factor is the person creating the report.
 Real estate agents, who may not have a complete understanding of valuation methods or the entire market, write CMA's.
-A certified, Virginia licensed professional who has formed a career on valuing homes in and around Chesapeake City County creates the appraisal.
+A certified, Virginia & North Calolina licensed professional who has formed a career on valuing homes in and around Hampton Roads & North-East North Carolina creates the appraisal.
 Moreover, the appraiser is an unbiased party, with no conditional interest in the value of a home, unlike the real estate agent, whose income is tied to the price of the home.

 What's in an appraisal report?
 (Back to top)The main point of an appraisal report is to provide a value opinion, and depending on the scope of the report, you'll usually see the following: